DR. CORINNE BORBRIDGE AUSTIN Ph.D., Registered Psychologist

 When am I available?

-- My office days are Mondays and Thursdays and I have daytime, late afternoon and evening appointments.
+- My office days are Mondays and Thursdays and some Wednesdays.
+I have daytime, late afternoon and evening appointments.

 - I respond to emails within a few hours except on weekends and holidays when my response time might be longer.